duckietown/book-devmanual-lx/src/consume/03-instructions-how-to-build-duckietown-lx-environment.md

       dts duckiebot update [ROBOT_NAME]

-## How do I run it?

-First, navigate into the directory containing the **Braitenberg** learning experience (or the root directory of the LX being completed).
+## Run the learning experience

+Navigate to the root directory of the learning experience (e.g., `lx-ros-basics`).
-**`lx-braitenberg`**

 ```{important}
 All `dts code` commands should be executed inside the root directory of the learning experience.
 ```

-Then run
+Run the build:

     dts code build -R [ROBOT_NAME]

-A message similar to the following will indicate the LX has built successfully,
+Successful build output example:

 ```
 INFO Project packaged successfully!